-Data fields and item properties name match
+Data fields and node properties name match

 The following image illustrates the process of data retrieval during automatic binding to a particular type of data source - XmlDataSource.